awsdocs/amazon-s3-userguide/doc_source/walkthrough1.md

 The console interprets this result and displays the root\-level items as three folders and one object key\.

-![\[Console screenshot showing the contents of companybucket with three folders and one pdf file.\]](http://docs.aws.amazon.com/AmazonS3/latest/userguide/images/walkthrough-10.png)

 If Bob or Alice opens the **Development** folder, the console sends the [GET Bucket \(List Objects\)](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html) request to Amazon S3 with the `prefix` and the `delimiter` parameters set to the following values:
 + The `prefix` parameter with the value `Development/`\.